FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 It is also possible to use TLS-PSK instead of certificates for TLS-based EAP methods.
-In which case, the Pre-Shared Key (PSK) identity MUST the same as the NAI in the EAP Identifier, and the PSK MUST be the provisioning identifier.
+In which case, the Pre-Shared Key (PSK) identity MUST the same as the EPI in the EAP Identifier, and the PSK MUST also be the EPO.

 ## EAP-NOOB